popey/snappy-docs/build-snaps/c.md

 title: C/C++
 ---

-Snapcraft uses common tools like autotools, make and cmake to build applications and package them along with appropriate dependencies to create snaps for people to install on Linux.
+Snapcraft builds on top of tools like autotools, make, and cmake to create snaps for people to install on Linux.

 # What problems do snaps solve for C/C++ applications?